pojntfx/networked-linux-memsync/docs/main.md

 By listening to page faults, we can know when a process wants to access a specific offset of memory that is not yet available.
 As mentioned before, we can use this event to then fetch this chunk of memory from the remote, mapping it to the offset on which the page fault occured, thus effectively only fetching data when it is required.
 Instead of registering signal handlers, we can use the `userfaultfd` system introduced with Linux 4.3[@corbet2015linux43] to handle these faults in userspace in a more idiomatic way.

-In the Go implementation created for this thesis, `userfaultfd-go`, `userfaultfd` works by first creating a region of memory, e.g. by using `mmap`, which is then registered with the `userfaultfd` API:
+In the Go implementation created for this thesis, `userfaultfd-go`[@loopholelabs2022userfaultfdgo], `userfaultfd` works by first creating a region of memory, e.g. by using `mmap`, which is then registered with the `userfaultfd` API:

 ```go
 // Creating the `userfaultfd` API